 Challenge 2 - Activities take too much time

 Use strategies to efficiently reconvene the large group at the end of active learning activities.
-These might be ringing a bell or flashing the lights to gain students' attention.
+For example, you might ring a bell or flash the lights to gain students' attention.

 Consider your learning objectives carefully.
 Based on them, what content is most important for students to master?
-Consider removing non-essential content so you can spend more time on activities that lead to better student learning.
+Remove non-essential content so you can spend more time on activities that lead to better student learning.

 Consider what content you must cover in class and what content students can cover outside of class by themselves.
 It may be necessary to create assignments, activities, or other support to help students master material on their own.